Docky37/alerts/readme.md

 ### The person endpoint
 **GET - http://localhost:8080/person**   >>> returns the list of persons recorded in DataBase.

-	Response: 200 OK - An array of persons or 404 Not found if persons table is empty [
+	Response: 200 OK - An array of persons (or an empty array if no Person in DataBase) [
 		    {
 		        "id": 1,